A place for enchantment and critical perspectives. Growing and degrowing in contemporaneity.

 Title

-Here you can also write “untitled”; please make sure that your title is descriptive just as used in sound libraries; find examples here or here.
+Please make sure that your title is descriptive, similar to those found in sound libraries; find examples here or here.

 Name

-Please mention the name you want to use in the publication.
-If you don’t want to have your name mentioned it is also fine.
-Just write it in the PDF.
+Please mention the name you would like to be published.
+If you don’t want to have your name mentioned, that’s fine too - just note it in the form.

-(Your name will not be mentioned next to the title, but in a row with all the other artists that contributed sounds.
-Make sure to be aware of this collective approach and to also feel comfortable with it.)
+(Names will not be mentioned next to the title, but in a row with all the other contributing persons referring to the track no. there)

-With your contribution, you commit to a form of publishing and collaboration that seeks alternatives to hyper-individual modes of processing sounds, engaging with sonic environments, and fostering sonic awareness.
+With your contribution, you commit to a form of publishing and collaboration that seeks alternatives to hyper-individual modes of processing contexts and voices.